Juvenile Defense Lawyer in Mountain Brook Alabama

 When possible, we negotiate with prosecutors for reduced charges, community service options, or diversion programs designed to facilitate rehabilitation.

-After resolution, we assist families with expungement procedures or other steps to help your child move forward with a clean record.
-Our ongoing support ensures ongoing opportunities for personal growth.
+After case resolution, we assist families with expungement procedures and ongoing support to help your child move forward with a clean record and access resources for continued development.

 Expungement Guidance

-We evaluate eligibility and assist in preparing the necessary documentation to seal juvenile records, opening doors for educational and employment opportunities.
+We evaluate eligibility and help prepare necessary documentation to seal juvenile records, opening doors for education and employment opportunities.

 Ongoing Support and Resources